-In May, Menachem Begin’s right-wing Likud party won a surprise election victory.
-They brought religious Jewish parties into the mainstream, and encouraged settlements and economic liberalisation.
+In May, Menachem Begin’s right-wing Likud party won a surprise election victory in Israel, bringing religious Jewish parties into the mainstream and encouraging settlements and economic liberalisation.

-In November, Egyptian President Anwar Sadat visited Jerusalem and began the process that would lead to Israel’s withdrawal from Sinai and Egypt’s recognition of Israel in the Camp David Accords, which also pledged Israel to expand Palestinian autonomy in Gaza and the West Bank.
+In November, Egyptian President Anwar Sadat visited Jerusalem and began the process that would lead to Israel’s withdrawal from Sinai and Egypt’s recognition of Israel in the Camp David Accords.
+The Accords also pledged Israel to expand Palestinian autonomy in Gaza and the West Bank.

 5. Invasion of Lebanon (1982)

-In June, Israel invaded Lebanon in order to expel the PLO leadership after an assassination attempt on the Israeli ambassador to London.
+In June, Israel invaded Lebanon in order to expel the Palestinian Liberation Organisation (PLO) leadership after an assassination attempt on the Israeli ambassador to London.

 In September, the massacre of Palestinians in the Sabra and Shatila camps in Beirut by Israel’s Christian Phalangist allies led to mass protests and calls for the Defence Minister, Ariel Sharon, to be removed from office.